Cops (TV program): Use of Cops videos by defense attorneys

 Cops videos have been subpoenaed and used by defense attorneys, resulting in the suppression of evidence owing to police misconduct which was revealed in the Cops videos.

-In 2015, "late at night in a high-crime area," a Fort Myers, Florida, police officer—accompanied by a Cops video crew—stopped and frisked a man who was wearing dark clothing and walking in the middle of the street.
+In 2015, "late at night in a high-crime area," a Fort Myers, Florida police officer—accompanied by a Cops video crew—stopped and frisked a man who was wearing dark clothing and walking in the middle of the street.
 In an encounter that only lasted 23 seconds, the officer discovered that the suspect (who turned out to be a convicted felon) had a gun, and the suspect was arrested.
 In subsequent criminal proceedings, in federal district court, the defendant moved to suppress the frisk-acquired gun evidence on the ground that the officer violated the defendant's Fourth Amendment right to be free from unreasonable searches and seizures—arguing that the officer did not have "reasonable suspicion" to frisk him.
 More specifically, the defendant argued that the officer did not believe, reasonably, that his safety was threatened—nor the safety of others—before conducting the pat-down.
 The officer countered that the defendant had exhibited suspicious behavior that justified the frisk.
 Relying heavily on the "indisputable video evidence" that contradicted the officer's testimony on multiple points, the judge agreed with the defense, and barred the evidence of the handgun.
 Further, the judge suggested that the officer may have altered his original report after viewing the Cops video.

 At least one academic reviewer of the case described it as raising questions about how often such police actions are illegal, but unprovable—describing it as a strong justification for requiring police officers to wear body cameras.

-Film adaptation

-According to a 2016 report in Deadline Hollywood, Ruben Fleischer was attached to a feature adaptation of Cops as an edgy narrative feature with a buddy comedy bent on the order of Lethal Weapon with Fleischer co-producing the film with David Bernad through The District along with Cops rights holder Langley Films' John Langley.
-Cameron Fay was to write the script, with Boies/Schiller Film Group providing financing.